smolang/inkblot/README.md

 It is also possible to merge two objects of the same class together using the `merge(other)` class method.
 This will copy all properties from the `other` object into the invoking object, overwriting existing values for functional properties.
 If a nullable property in the `other` object is null, any existing value in the involing object will not be overwritten.

 Finally, the `other` object is deleted and **all references to its anchor URI are replaced with the URI of the invoking object**.

+## Runtime details

+### Object creation

+For newly created objects, inkblot will generate a fresh URI in the namespace configured for that class or the default namespace of the project, defaulting to `http://rec0de.net/ns/inkblot#` if no namespace is given.
+To ensure unique identifiers across restarts and/or multiple instances, inkblot generates short UUID-like identifiers consisting of a timestamp and some random bytes.
+For example, an object of class bike created in the default namespace might receive the URI `http://rec0de.net/ns/inkblot#bike-42d4bwa-r5nrsvqs`.

+These unique identifiers are designed to provide a collision probability of ≤10^-6 over a lifetime of 14 years while supporting 15.000 global object creations of a given class per second (technically 1.500 per 100ms).

+If these parameters do not match your needs, it is possible to change the ID generator of the inkblot runtime to a custom implementation of the `FreshUriGenerator` interface.